jeelpatel-sudo/sql-data-cleaning-layoffs-project/README.md

 Produced a final cleaned table ready for analysis.

-Key SQL Concepts Used:
-ALTER TABLE DROP COLUMN, DELETE

  **Final Result**

-The cleaned dataset is stored in a finalized staging table, containing standardized, consistent, and duplicate-free records—ready for deeper analysis, dashboards, or machine learning preparation.

-This project demonstrates my ability to:

-Build a structured data-cleaning workflow

-Apply SQL functions

-Work independently with real-world, imperfect datasets

-Prepare data for professional analysis
+The final table is cleaned, consistent, and ready for analysis.
+This project demonstrates practical SQL skills in handling real-world, imperfect datasets and preparing them for further analysis or reporting.